mpsonntag/snippets/notes/gca/howto_public.md

    # rm /web/gca[variable] -r

-- move to the staging directory and run the script
+- move to the staging directory

   cd ${STAGING}/gca/${CURRDIR}

+- make sure the backup script is up to date with the latest paths and containers

   # make sure all settings in .env, application.conf and the init script are properly set
   sudo bash ./gca_initialize.sh .